jesusdp-drcmr/jesusdp-drcmr.github.io/_posts/2024-04-21-FinalProject.markdown

 In conclusion, with this project we studied the complex landscape of depression and mental health in Greenland during the past decades, revealing and highlighting intriguing trends and correlations that can be used to predict future patterns.
 Notably, women consistently report higher levels of depression, while younger age groups, particularly those aged 20-24, appear most vulnerable.
 Furthermore, the correlation between depression and other disorders diverges from global patterns, suggesting unique dynamics within Greenland's population. <br><br>

 Understanding these nuances is crucial for devising targeted interventions that address the multifaceted nature of mental health challenges in Greenland.
-Moving forward, holistic approaches that consider social, cultural, and economic factors alongside individual experiences are essential for fostering resilience and improving mental well-being in Greenlandic communities. <br><br>
+Moving forward, holistic approaches that consider social, cultural, and economic factors alongside individual experiences are essential for fostering resilience and improving mental well-being in Greenlandic communities.
+Particularly, greater efforts and resources should be directed towards reducing the prevalence of disorders related to drug consumption, which has been increasing in recent years.
+This is crucial due to its potential association with depression disorder and other related factors, such as sexual abuse, within the Greenlandic population.
+<br><br>

 As we continue to delve deeper into the data and collaborate across disciplines, we can hope to pave the way for more effective policies and support systems that promote mental health and resilience for all residents of Greenland.
 Through ongoing research and data-driven insights, we can strive towards a future where mental health disparities are addressed, and every individual has access to the care and support they need to thrive. <br><br>